 We are instructed to pray for those in authority – that they will govern fairly so we can live peaceful lives and grow in godliness and holiness, putting aside all evil practices (1 Tim 2:2, 4:7,8, 6:11; 2 Pet 3:11).
 In regard to this world, ‘godliness with contentment’ is a great asset; while in the spiritual realm we have a personal responsibility: “Conduct yourselves in a manner worthy of the gospel of Christ…Train yourself to be godly…Make every effort to add godliness and other virtues to our faith” (Phil 1:27; 1 Tim 4:7,8, 6:6; 2 Pet 1:5-9).
 “The grace of God…teaches us to say ‘no’ to ungodliness and worldly passions, to live self-controlled, upright and godly lives”.
 This way of life is in total contrast to “scoffers who follow their ungodly desires” (Tit 2:11,12; Jud 1:18).
 “Everyone who confesses the name of the Lord must turn away from wickedness” living in the light of Christ, which is characterized by what is good, pure and honourable, then we won’t stumble (2 Tim 2:19; 1 Jn 2:10,11).

-Suffering and temptation are both necessary for godliness to be developed, with the Bible stating, “Everyone who wants to live a godly life in Christ will be persecuted” (2 Tim 3:12).
+be a 'Daniel' and stay loyal to the Lord and take the consequences (Dan 6:4,5,10,16).
 Only testing reveals the genuineness of our profession.
 By coming into a greater understanding of His ways and character, we learn to walk in harmony with Him and know His hand of approval on our lives, however the theory must be outworked.
 Godliness is more about inner heart attitude than the outward keeping of rules.

-“In the last days people will…have a form of godliness but deny its power” endeavouring by their own strength to attain good outward standards, yet because their hearts are fill of corruption they will be denied access to heaven (2 Tim 3:1,5).
+“In the last days people will…have a form of godliness but deny its power” endeavouring by their own strength to attain good outward standards, formulating a works-based religion yet because their hearts are fill of corruption they will be denied access to heaven (Mt 7:21-23; 2 Tim 3:1,5).